oyoYnaY/projectFlights-group8/project report.md

 **Airports around latitude ~20° and longitude ~-160°**, **Airports around latitude ~30-35° and longitude ~-110°**.
 Later can visualizing these airports on a map to see the locations.

 ### Visualization
+#### World Map && US Map
 <div align="center">
   <img src="figures/Figure_5.png" alt="Figure 5: World map" width="45%"/>
   <img src="figures/Figure_4.png" alt="Figure 4: US map" width="45%"/>
 </div>

+By cross-validating the world map and the U.S. map, we can identify that only two airports are located outside the United States:
+Taszári Air Base (FAA: TZR) – located in Hungary
+Oryol Yuzhnyy Airport (FAA: OEL) – located in Oryol, Russia

+#### Plot Multiple Lines
+We assume that all starting points are located at John F. Kennedy Airport in New York City to simplify the process of drawing flight paths.

+#### Euclidean Distance && Geodesic Distance

+#### Time Zones

+#### More Visualizations